pragmaticscientist/3D-levy-walks/README.md

 jupyter lab simulation-plots.ipynb
 ```

-The generated PDFs are written beneath `plots/pdf_figures/`.
+The generated PDFs are written in `plots/pdf_figures/`.